Thinkmill/pragmatic-forms/README.md

  - `reset`
  - `onReset`

+# Build and release

+`yarn build` will compile the code which can then be either published or `yarn link`ed if you are developing.

+To release a new version of run `yarn publish`.
+This will run the `build` script and prompt for a new `version number`.

 # Reference material and prior art

 Many of the ideas in here are not new.
 This is a list of some of the places I have taken inspiration from.